 Tag Attributes Description

-fuentaen 1 The root element.
+fuentuenel The root element.

 frontpanel xmlns:xsi Invariant tag 1

 xmlns Invariant tag 2

 xsi:schemaLocation Invariant tag 3

 device The device's root element.

 device name The device's logical name.

-skin Refers to a PNG file which defines the device background.
+Refers to a PNG file v Refers to a PNG file which defines the device background.

-. i Co i doubt Defines the widget to use.
+ad Ca addast and Defines the widget to use.
 Refer to the widget documentation.

-ej.fp.widget.xxx All widget should provide this identifier.
+ej.fp.widget.xxx 1.1.1 All widget should provide this identifier.
 Sometimes it is used

 label as string, sometimes as integer

-The widget x-coordinate.
+х The widget x-coordinate.

 у The widget y-coordinate.